core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Brandt, Matthieu Vial, Jim Schaad, Mohit Sethi, Hauke Petersen, Hannes Tschofenig, Sampo Ukkola, Linyi Tian, Jan Newmarch, Matthias Kovatsch, Jaime Jimenez and Ted Lemon have provided helpful comments, discussions and ideas to improve and shape this document.
-Zach would also like to thank his colleagues from the EU FP7 SENSEI project, where many of the resource directory concepts were originally developed.
+Zach would also like to thank his colleagues from the EU FP7 SENSEI project, where many of the RD concepts were originally developed.